Skip to main content

 This course investigates the knowledge of the Mind, its functions, causative factors for pathological change, stages of pathology and various diseases presenting with psychological and physical symptoms.
 It assesses various psychological disorders from an Ayurvedic perspective.
 Students explore the predominance of the three gunas (Sattwa, Rajas, Tamas) in specific conditions and learn which Ayurvedic therapies (diet, lifestyle, and herbal) can be recommended.
 Spiritual and subtle therapies of the sister sciences are considered as well.

-This course more deeply examines the basic principles of Ayurvedic medicine, the eight branches, medical ethics and aims through the classical texts.
-Students investigate the historical and philosophical foundations of Ayurvedic medicine and the history of scientific studies in Ayurveda.
-Students will explore and expand their knowledge and use of these ancient texts in a modern clinical practice.
-Both the major and minor texts will be included.
+This course more deeply examines the basic principles of Ayurvedic medicine and the eight branches of medicine through the classical texts.
+Students investigate the historical significance and philosophical foundations of Ayurvedic medicine, as they explore and expand their knowledge and use of these ancient texts in a modern clinical practice.
+The course focuses specifically on Ashtanga Hridayam and Charaka Samhita, however all the major and minor texts will be included.

 Sanskrit